JaniHarkonen/DMTOMAX/README.md

 if the **joint** *spine_JNT* is mapped to the **replacement** *Chest*, all instance of the *spine_JNT*-joint will be replaced with *Chest*.
 When mappings are edited, the changes have to be saved via the **Save**-button.
 You can also restore the default configuration by clicking **Reset**, however the reset has to be saved as well.

+## Installation

+### Installers
+Checkout the downloads folder for all available DMtoMax installers if you simply want to download the installer without the source code.
+Currently, there's only a Windows installer.

+### Source code
+If you want to run the project on your own, simply fork or clone the repository.
+Using `yarn` as the package manager is recommended as some people have reported having issues with using `npm` in conjunction with `Electron` (I'm not sure if this is still the case, however :/).
+Simply use the `yarn`-command to install all the dependencies, and `yarn electron:start` to run the application in development mode.

+### Packaging
+Use `yarn electron:package:win` to package for Windows.
+Use `yarn electron:package:mac` to package for MacOS.
+Use `yarn electron:package:linux` to package for Linux.

+## Contribution
+I will most likely not accept any pull requests, but feel free to fork the repository.
+Also, no credit is required in case of a fork, but would be appreciated ;)